Nonclassical states of light after high-harmonic generation in semiconductors: a Bloch-based perspective: RESULTS

 Upon comparing the columns, two conclusions can be drawn.
 Firstly, when $T_2$ is smaller, we observe more distinct and unbalanced coherent state superpositions with reduced Wigner negativities.
 This is due to the increased magnitude of $|\bar{\chi}_v^{(q=1)}(t,t_0)|$.
 Secondly, depending on the crystal direction the amount of displacement varies.
 Specifically, and as discussed earlier, for excitations along the $\Gamma-M$ direction, the displacement is bigger when using the same $N_z$.
 On the other hand, in the first two rows of Fig.~\ref{Fig:Wigner:Bloch}, we separately examine intraband and interband contributions, respectively, by intentionally disabling the other.
 The third row presents the total contribution, which is the coherent summation of both interband and intraband effects.
 In this scenario, a comparison across the rows highlights that the dominant contribution primarily arises from intraband terms.
 Furthermore, this intraband contribution tends to increase as $T_2$ decreases.

 The predominance of intraband contributions over interband contributions in the coherent state superposition formation, including the impact of dephasing times, can be elucidated as follows.
 As previously mentioned, intraband contributions stem from Bloch oscillations, which entail the electron's acceleration within a specific band under the influence of the field.
 Decreasing dephasing times signifies that the electron spends less time in the conduction band after excitation due to interactions like electron-phonon or electron-electron interactions.
 Consequently, the electron transitions out of the conduction band more quickly after excitation, exhibiting a non-radiative decay process.
 This shift in behavior makes intraband phenomena more significant compared to interband effects as $T_2$ diminishes, and also to less important contributions from interband (see Figs.~\ref{Fig:Wigner:Bloch}~(g) and (h) where the Wigner functions become slightly more homogeneous as $T_2$ decreases).
-This trend between interband and intraband can also be observed in the semiclassical spectra displayed in Fig.~\eqref{Fig:HHG:semiclassic:spec}, where intraband and interband contributions to the spectra become more comparable just before the perturbative region (upper bounded by the leftmost horizontal dashed line).
+Finally, this trend between interband and intraband can also be observed in the semiclassical spectra displayed in Fig.~\eqref{Fig:HHG:semiclassic:spec}, where intraband and interband contributions to the spectra become more comparable just before the perturbative region (upper bounded by the leftmost horizontal dashed line).
+However, it is worth noting that, while the interband component of the HHG spectra depends on the interband current, in the case of $\chi_v^{(q=1)}$ it depends on the interband polarization (see Appendix~\ref{Appendix:A:II}).